Application, Admission & Enrollment

 Check the following points or log in using the correct credentials:

-• your email address (this must be the address used in your application portal)
+- Your email address (this must be the one used in your application portal)

-Please note: Make sure you have confirmed your choice/admission on Parcoursup, eCandidat, or MonMaster within the specified timeframe.
+Please note: Make sure you have confirmed your choice/admission on Parcoursup, eCandidat, or MonMaster within the specified deadlines.

 If so, you will need to wait until the next business day after your confirmation to register on the “Primo Web” application.

-First, log in to your UM IT account (ENT).
+First, log in to your UM IT account UM ENT).

 Then, click on the corresponding icon.